 • Subcommittee on Intellectual Property; and

 • Subcommittee on Oversight, Agency Action, Federal Rights and Federal Courts; and

 Budget Committee—In 2003, Mike was selected to serve as a member of the Senate Budget Committee, which is responsible for crafting Congress’ annual budget plan, monitoring action on the budget and overseeing the operation of the Congressional Budget Office.
 Mike's fiscally-conservative principles lend a measure of responsible restraint to the pressures for greater spending by the federal government.

-Indian Affairs Committee—Rounding out his committee assignments for the 115th Congress, Mike serves on the Indian Affairs Committee.
+Indian Affairs Committee—From 2009 to 2018, Mike served on the Indian Affairs Committee.
 Idaho is home to five Native American tribes, contributing to the richness of Idaho's history and the State's future.
 The Indian Affairs Committee is tasked with addressing the unique challenges of the native peoples of our country, including health care access, education, economic development and land management, and considering any necessary legislative solutions.